Forever Vintage: A History of Four Italian Scooters

 I have been a Vespa enthusiast since purchasing my first scooter in 2002.
 If you’re unfamiliar with these amazing 2-stroke motor scooters, Piaggio & Co.
 S.p.A. of Pontedera, Italy introduced its classic single model in 1946.

-I bought my first Vespa, a blue 1964 VNB, and named him Ducky for his small size and humorous quacky horn.
-Ducky was purchased in Pennsylvania but it wasn’t until I brought him to California in 2003 that I fell in love with vintage Vespas.
+I bought my first Vespa in 2002.
+I named him Ducky for his small size and humorous quacky horn.
+In 2003, I brought Ducky from the East Coast to California, where I zooped him up to a 150 engine and added a third port.
+Ducky is the reason I fell in love with vintage Vespas.

 In 2004, I became a founding member of the San Francisco Scooter Girls, an all-female club with a focus on empowering women riders and building a safe, friendly riding community.